-In addition, we make personal contact with colleges in mid-February/early March to advocate one last time for each student.
+In addition, we make personal contact with colleges in February/early March to advocate one last time for each student.
 The best source of advocacy is your child's continued solid work in each of their classes; the better a student does this year, the stronger case they are making for themselves in the admission process.

+Senior Thesis

-Senior Thesis The senior class is under a bit of extra pressure this month as they work toward completion of the first draft of their senior thesis.
-For some seniors, that means composing 1,000 words each week!
+The members of the senior class continue to make progress on their senior thesis projects!
+For most, that means composing 1,000 words each week this month in preparation for submission of their first draft in February.

 Please check in with your child about his/her progress.